arjencupido/UKB-pipeline-Utrecht/README.md

 -------------------------------------
 - Create a folder 'UKB_files' and a folder 'UKB_scripts' in your folder of choice
 - Create a folder 'variants' and a folder 'CALIBER' in the UKB_scripts folder.
-- copy all scripts to this folder.
+- copy all scripts to the folder UKB_scripts.
+Copy the CALIBER data to caliber and text files with the desired variant rsids to the variants folder.
 - check each script for <USER> and fill out your folder of choice

 Buildup: